 Are You Potty Training TOO LATE?

 That was a trick question: of course it can.
 The wrong adaptive equipment can create hazards as well as bad habits that are hard to break.
 And it happens all the time now, as parents and patients decide that they know exactly what is needed.
-It also happens when they aren’t provided with access to…… Continue reading Can Adaptive Equipment Be Dangerous to a Child?
+It also happens when they aren’t provided with access to…… Continue reading Can Adaptive Equipment Be Dangerous to Your Child?

 Can Your Autistic Child use the Potty in a Public Place Yet?